EricDw/RazorPagesFSharp/README.md

 If you're using Visual Studio then **F5** should be enough to run the project and have a working website running in your browser.

-If your working in Visual Studio Code you can run the project from the integrated terminal using `dotnet run`.
+If your working in Visual Studio Code you can run the project from the integrated termil using `dotnet run`.